nbessi/odoo_new_api_guideline/source/fields.rst

 Name Conflicts
 --------------
-!! fields and method name can conflict.
+!! fields and method name can conflict.!!

 When you call an record as a dict it will force to look on the columns.